Siege of Louisbourg (1745): Destroying the fisheries

 While most of the troops were employed at attacking the Royal Battery, the Island Battery and Fortress Louisbourg, others were scouting around the perimeter of the fortress, destroying small fishing villages.
 On May 8, the Mi'kmaq defended against an attack on near-by Margaret's Bay and killed seven of Warren's troops.
 On May 11, the provincials killed or took prisoner 17 French troops while suffering three men wounded.

-On May 19, Edward Tyng in the vessel along with the ship Massachusetts destroyed St. Ann's Bay, burning the town and shipping.
+On May 19, Edward Tyng in the snow Prince of Orange along with the ship Massachusetts destroyed St. Ann's Bay, burning the town and shipping.
 They killed 20 people and took 25 prisoners.
 The French killed one provincial soldier.
 On May 21, the Prince of Orange was joined by the Defence, and together they destroyed Ingonish, burning a town of 80 houses.
 They continued on to destroy the towns of Bradore and Bayonne.

 On May 23, a 20-man detachment from Jeremiah Moulton's regiment attacked a small village.
 While they were in the village, they were surrounded by 100 French soldiers and Mi'kmaq tribesmen, who killed all but two of the detachment.

 On May 30, the Mi'kmaq at Chapeau Rouge (L'Ardoise) attacked 13 provincial soldiers from Captain Fletcher's crew on the Boston Packet, who were seeking wood and water.
 They killed seven provincial soldiers, three of whom were scalped.
 They also took three prisoners, two of whom were later found butchered and one later died of wounds.

 On June 24, the Defence and the Boston Packet sent a plundering expedition on shore near "Laten".

 Map of the siege of Louisbourg, 1745.